High Quality Links purple

 The first step is to find websites that:

-✔️ Have a high domain authority (DA) score: This means the site is trusted by search engines and can pass valuable link juice on to your site.
+• Have a high domain authority score: This means the site is trusted by search engines and can pass valuable link juice on to your site.

 An excellent example of this is Hubspot’s blog.
-Its guidelines are lengthy and stringent.
-This ensures that only the best, most authoritative content appears on their site.
+Its guidelines are lengthy and stringent, ensuring that only the best, most authoritative content appears on its site.

 You can also do a simple Google search to find websites that accept guest posts.
 Start with queries like: